-Join us out on the river on Tuesday and Thursday evenings to "Meet Us on the Merrimack."
+Join us out on the river on Monday and Thursday evenings in July and August to "Meet Us on the Merrimack."

-Join us all summer long (through August 17) on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse.
+Join us on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse this summer.
 Discover (or rediscover) the Merrimack River and connect with National Park rangers.

-Each week, we'll be out at our green tent (look for the Arrowhead!) next to the boathouse on Tuesday and Thursday evenings from 5:30 to 8 p.m.
+Each week in July & August, 2018, we'll be out at our green tent (look for the Arrowhead!) next to the boathouse on Monday and Thursday evenings from 5:30 to 8 p.m.
 Stop by, chat with the rangers, and find out about all the great activities and programs taking place at Lowell National Historical Park this summer.

 We'll be offering short boat rides on the pontoon river boat Francis Cabot Lowell at 5:50 p.m., 6:30 p.m., and 7:10 p.m.
 Rides are free and no reservations are necessary, but you must have a ticket to board the boat.
 Tickets will be available at our green tent starting at 5:30 p.m. on nights that we're out at the river.
 First come, first served, and tickets are limited to 5 per individual.